giuliaago/insilicoFramework/README.md

 ## Download sequences with Entrez tools

 Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

-<code>ARRIVATA FINO A QUI, CONTINUO DOMANI MATTINAxxxxxxxxxxxxxxxxxx</code>

-Download the locus sequences for the taxa of interest from GenBank using the command <code>esearch -db nucleotide -query "txid29178[ORGN] AND GENE " | efetch -format gb > file.gb</code>.
+To download the target sequences from NCBI database use the command <code>esearch -db nucleotide -query "txidNUM[ORGN] AND GENE" | efetch -format gb > file.gb</code>.

 ## Import sequences as ecoPCR database

-ecoPCR requires a database in the ecoPCR format in order to perform analyses.
-To convert the downloaded sequences to ecoPCR format, use the <code>obiconvert --genbank -t ./TAXO --ecopcrdb-output=file file.gb</code> command.
+ecoPCR requires a database in the *ecoPCR* format in order to perform analyses.
+To convert the downloaded sequences from *GenBank* format to *ecoPCR* format, use the <code>obiconvert --genbank -t ./TAXO --ecopcrdb-output=file file.gb</code> command.

+Note that we choose to download from NCBI resulting in .gb files because the command <code>obiconvert</code> accepts this format.
+Please check which input file format are supported at the page https://pythonhosted.org/OBITools/scripts/obiconvert.html

 ## Run ecoPCR

-Perform in silico PCR on the ecoPCR format sequences running the following command:
+Perform *in silico* PCR on the ecoPCR format sequences running the following command:

 <code>ecoPCR -d file -e 3 -l 80 -L 300 \
    FORWARDPRIMER REVERSEPRIMER > file.ecopcr</code>